 To summarize, the training process takes in data and a desired output.
 It then adjusts the weights and biases of every neuron in the network so that they’re slightly more likely to generate the desired output for a given input.

-Of course, this example is an extremely simplified version of a deep neural network.
+Of course, this example is an extremely simplified version of deep neural networks.
 In real-world applications they can have many more layers, many more input and output neurons, and significantly higher complexity.

 Why It’s Important For Business Leaders Today